 Habitat creation is also an important part of the master plan.
 This building responds by its regional planting and the preservation of open space on the site.
 Part of the site includes a large man-made lake which provides habitat for several species of birds, mammals, and fish.

-The Rio Tinto Regional Center corporate office building responds to the master plan.
-The master plan anticipated the use of passive and active solar design.
-The building uses both active (solar panels) and passive (daylighting and sunshading) strategies.
+The Rio Tinto Regional Center corporate office building responds to the master plan of the Daybreak development, which anticipated the use of passive and active solar design.
+The building uses both active (solar panels) and passive (daylighting and sun shading) strategies.

 Light and Bright